 Alcohol is a very powerful, addictive drug that is damaging or even lethal in high doses.
 Many adults drink moderately and safely.
-Yet other people drink too much and get hurt.
+Yet other people drink too much which results in potentially dangerous consequences.
 For teens, alcohol can be very harmful -- and it's illegal.

 Check out the following Q&A to update your knowledge of alcohol and teen drinking.
 Share this information with a friend, especially if you know someone who is an underage drinker.